Two Campuses: One Spirit

 Also a coed building for first-year students, Newbury Hall is another active, programming-intensive hall with a long tradition of student involvement.
 Newbury is also home to the Housing & Residence Life office.

-The Registrar's, Cashier's, Financial Aid & Student Employment offices are located here on the first floor as well as the Division of Graduate Studies.
-On the second floor, you will find Admissions, the Office of Publications & Design, the Enrollment Management office, and the office for Veterans Affairs.
+The Registrar’s, Cashier’s, Financial Aid & Student Employment offices are located here on the first floor as well as the Division of Graduate Studies.
+On the second floor, you will find Admissions, the new Academic Advisement Center, the Enrollment Management office, and the office for Veterans Affairs.
 Also in this building on the third floor are the offices of the Dean and Vice President for Student Affairs, University Relations, Alumni Relations, and Information Technology & Innovation.
 The WestConnect Office is located on the lower level, with access from the rear of the building.

 Located near the quad on the Midtown campus, the Ruth A. Haas Library was constructed in 1969 and expanded in the year 2000.
 It occupies 90,000 square feet on six floors.
 The Midtown Computer Center (MTCC) is located on the first floor of the Haas library.
 The writing center is located on the third level, the Tutoring Resource Center on the second, and an Einstein’s Bagels is located in the lobby area.